chaeyeunpark/UnionFind/README.md

 Under the LGPL lisence.

+This repository includes codes for [arXiv:2101.07285](https://arxiv.org/abs/2101.07285) which explores a machine learning assisted preprocessing combined with conventional decoders such as minimum-weight perfect matching (MWPM) and the Union-Find decoder.

 ## Implementation detail
 Our implementation mostly follows the original paper but slightly differs in the implementation of peeling decoder.